 That’s what declawing involves.

-It doesn’t just end there.
-Cats, unlike most mammals who walk on the soles of their feet, walk on their toes.
-Every part of a cat’s body is designed to support and distribute its weight from its toes, including the back, shoulders, joints, and muscles.
 By removing the tip of the toe and changing how a cat walks and carries itself, this can cause the cat back pain and balance problems for the rest of its life.
-Additionally, as declawing is a major surgery, complications can run the gamut from hemmoraging, infection, abcess, regrowth of claws (if amputation not done correctly), and even disability or death from general anesthesia.
+Additionally, as declawing is major surgery, complications can run the gamut from hemorrhaging, infection, abscess, regrowth of claws (if amputation not done correctly), and even disability or death from general anesthesia.

-Declawing can have psychological and behavioral implications as well.
-A cat’s front claws are its primary means of defense.
 Robbed of this, many will become nervous or fearful, spending most of their time hiding from predators both real and imagined.
-Some will resort to agressiveness and biting, as this is their only remaining means of defense.
-Others, after they find using the litterbox post-surgery painful, will always associate the litterbox with pain and will avoid it and end up urinating and defecating throughout the house.
+Some will resort to aggressiveness and biting, as this is their only remaining means of defense.

 As a final thought: over fifteen countries worldwide have either outlawed the practice of declawing entirely, or consider it inhumane and only to be performed under extreme circumstances (read: not to protect your curtains).
 What does that say about it?

 I get it, I really do.
-I’ve owned cats my entire life and I don’t like it either when they decide to tear up my favorite chair or shred a roll of toilet paper.
-However there are a number of simple (and far more humane) things you can do to keep your cats from tearing up your stuff.
+I’ve owned cats my entire life, and I don’t like it either when they decide to tear up my favorite chair or shred a roll of toilet paper.
+However, there are a number of simple (and far more humane) things you can do to keep your cats from tearing up your stuff.

 Double-sided tape: Apply some to the most attractive surfaces of your furniture.
 They hate this.
 Well, most of them do.
 I did once know a cat with a fetish for tape or anything sticky…

 Deal with it: Cats scratch.
 It’s what they do.
-Accept that when you bring a cat in to your household, despite all the steps you might take, there’s probably going to be at least a little bit of collateral damage at some point.
+Accept that when you bring a cat into your household, despite all the steps you might take, there’s probably going to be at least a little bit of collateral damage at some point.
 It’s just stuff.